gandreadis/oilspillsnearme/README.md

 The server should now be listening on [localhost:3001](http://localhost:3001).

 ### Development Setup

+### Stardog

+Follow the same steps as outlined above to set up the Stardog database.

 #### Server
 To fetch and install dependencies, run the following command from the `server` directory: